Kirkgunzeon: Religious sites

 Kirkgunzeon Parish Church held its final service on Sunday, 13 October 2013.
 The Church of Scotland congregations of Kirkgunzeon and Dalbeattie parishes were officially joined on Wednesday, 16 October 2013.
 Kirkgunzeon had previously been linked with Lochend and New Abbey church of Scotland on 24 June 2009.
 This link was severed on 25 September 2013.

 On 4 August 2015 Dumfries and Galloway Council received an application to alter the church building to a dwelling.

 Cultural references

-Kirkgunzeon railway station is mentioned briefly in Dorothy L. Sayer's novel The Five Red Herrings, which is set in Galloway.
+Kirkgunzeon railway station is mentioned briefly in Dorothy L. Sayers' novel The Five Red Herrings, which is set in Galloway.